-What could be a more perfect thing to do in Sonoma County than take a walking wine tasting tour?
+What could be a more perfect thing to do in Sonoma County than take a wine tasting walking tour?

 The joy of Christmas festivities danced through the air as we assembled together in Healdsburg Square, the bleak wintery day threatening to force us into more tasting than walking between the venues (no one was complaining), but the skies turned out to be more bark than bite.